JanJericevic/MiRco_robot/README.md

 ```
 docker run -it <image-name> bash
 ```
 This is ok for simple tasks however more advanced tasks require additional commands.
 Below are explanations for specific commands.
-However, since the commands can get complicated, we recommend the use of convenience scripts for repetitive commands.
+However, since the commands can get complicated, we recommend the use of convenience scripts for repetitive cases.
 Create your own or use one of [ours](/convenience_scripts/).

 #### Networking
 There are many options for the network settings of a container that you can read about [here](https://docs.docker.com/engine/reference/run/#network-settings).
 Depending on your application you may want to use another option, in our case we choose to use the host's network inside the container.
 Among other things, this allows containers to talk to each other (e.g. one container is running the roscore, the other subscribes to a topic).